Brian O'Conner: Fast & Furious

 Paul Walker reprises his role as Brian O'Conner in the fourth installment of the film series.
 This film takes place after the events of The Fast and the Furious and 2 Fast 2 Furious, much before the events of The Fast and the Furious: Tokyo Drift.

 Brian O'Conner, now a fully reinstated FBI Agent, is given the task of bringing down Arturo Braga, a known drug trafficker in Los Angeles and his connections to the street racing world, although his real identity is unknown to the public.
 Brian is also not surprised to see Dominic Toretto doing a Suge Knight style balcony interrogation of possible lead David Park.
-Brian knows that it is because of Letty's recent murder that Dominic has returned to get answers.
-Also, it was Brian who was contacted by Letty with her proposal to infiltrate Braga's organization in exchange for Dom's safe return to Los Angeles.
+Brian is aware of this because sometime at the start of the film, Letty had contacted him in secret with her proposal to infiltrate Braga's organization in exchange for Dom's safe return, a feat that had gone wrong which leads to her death, which ultimately motivated Dominic to find the person responsible for his wife's murder.

 Despite being a full agent again, he is still seen doing his trademark bending the rules and occasionally breaking them to solve the case.
 Similar to the first film, Brian is under pressure by his superiors to bring in Dom, who is still a fugitive in the film.

 Brian and Dom both infiltrate Braga's crew, despite neither being aware of who Braga really is.
 Following the hijacking a Hummer H1 with $60 million worth of heroin in it, Brian sets up a sting operation to meet Braga to exchange some of the heroin for $6 million in cash, but not before making a deal with his superiors to have Dom pardoned for his past crimes if the operation is successful.
 After having the FBI do a fingerprint database search for Braga, whose real identity turns out to be his "second-in-command" Ramon Campos, fellow FBI agent Michael Stasiak, envious of and at odds with O'Conner, sends in a SWAT team to ruin the bust, forcing Braga to go back into hiding.
 As a result of this, Brian is taken off active duty.